 - In astrology, the violet flower is associated with the sign of Taurus .
 The flower is influenced and protected by the planet Venus.

 - In Victorian times, violet flowers were often symbolic of good humility and fortune.
 Some even believed that carrying violets might keep evil spirits at bay, while another tradition said that wearing violets atop a head would alleviate inebriation.

-Violet Flowers can easily grow through root cuttings or seeds.
-They tend to do best in shady areas with rich and moist soil enhanced with good all-purpose garden compost.
-Before planting, aim to choose a spot some partial shade, but that also allows for winter and spring sunshine if possible.
+Violets tend to do best in partially shady areas with rich and moist soil enhanced with good all-purpose garden compost.

 - The best time to plant violets is in the early spring months.

-- Look to plant 4 to 8 inches apart in soils with acidic to neutral pH balance.
+- Plant 4 to 8 inches apart in soils with acidic to neutral pH balance.

 - Mulch liberally which will help to keep the roots cooler longer.

-- You can remove past prime blooms to help promote longer a longer flowering season.
+- You can remove past prime blooms to help promote a longer flowering season.

-- I’d recommend fertilizing once or twice during the growing season with an organic, water-soluable fertilizer.
+- Fertilize once or twice during the growing season with an organic, water-soluble fertilizer.

-For a variety of reasons, this dainty, yet hardy and popular plant has been passed down for centuries.
-Violets are so adaptable and versatile that they are an easy choice to enhance any size of garden, whether it be a bed or a pot.
+This dainty yet hardy popular plant has been passed down for centuries.
+Violets are so adaptable and versatile that they are an easy choice to enhance any garden, whether it be a bed or a pot.
 They require little care other than basic watering, feeding, and deadheading.
 And with their early blooms, they always seem to herald the arrival of another beautiful spring season.